 You will even need to perform other tasks like following people, creating visual content, responding to comments, studying analytics, creating reports and keeping your clients updated on the progresses you have made.

-For doing social media management right you will need to invest in management tools.
+For running a proper social media management business you will need to invest in management tools.
 I will discuss the most important ones later in this post.

 Social media audits: